gelendir/greglink/README.md

 Writing tests
 =============

-Are tests are written in markdown with the '.md' file extension.
+All tests are written in markdown with the '.md' file extension.
 Tests are then placed in the test folder (in the example above, this would be /tmp/greglink_tests).
 Here's an example of a test file that we will name test1.md:

 ~~~
 ---